This Immortal: Plot summary

-The group has a run-in with a cannibal tribe, a close encounter with several mutated and dangerous lifeforms, and Myshtigo is horrified to learn that Conrad is having the pyramids of Egypt torn down to provide building material for new constructions.
+The group has a run-in with a cannibal tribe and several close encounters with mutated and dangerous lifeforms.
+There are also several accidents which may or may not been attempts to assassinate Myshtigo.
+Conrad learns that Don and Diane have received intelligence stating Myshtigo must be killed, and have hired Hasan to do so.
+But their instructions do not say why, and as Myshtigo's real mission is unclear, Conrad continues to protect him.
+Myshtigo is horrified to learn that Conrad is having the pyramids of Egypt torn down to provide building material for new construction.
 Conrad explains that the process is also being filmed, and that the film will be run backwards to simulate the construction of the pyramids.
 Myshtigo isn't sure if Conrad is serious or not.
-There are also several accidents which may or may not been attempts to assassinate Myshtigo.
 Along the way Conrad is devastated by news that the island where he resides with his beloved wife Cassandra has been destroyed in an earthquake, along with all its inhabitants.
+The poet Phil dies, and in his final note to Conrad, says it is crucial to keep Myshtigo alive, though he too does not say why.
+This steels Conrad's determination to protect Myshtigo, which he does through several attempts to kill both Myshtigo and the group as whole.
+In the final battle to protect the Vegan, Cassandra, having escaped the cataclysm at sea in Conrad's yacht, appears and delivers the decisive saving blow.
+Myshtigo, saying he has seen enough, cuts the tour short and heads home.

-It is eventually revealed that Myshtigo has been charged with the final disposition of the planet Earth.
+It is eventually revealed that Myshtigo has been charged with the final disposition of the planet Earth, which Vega no longer wants as a colony, and his "tour" was to take a personal look at the situation in general and Conrad in particular.
 Dos Santos and his group realize that Conrad has been fighting to protect the Earth in his own way.
 Through actions such as the deconstruction of the pyramids, Conrad makes the Vegans see that Earthlings would rather destroy the planet's riches than see them fall into the hands of others.
-In the final battle to protect the Vegan, Cassandra, having escaped the cataclysm at sea in Conrad's yacht, appears and delivers the decisive saving blow.
-Myshtigo sees the mettle of which Conrad is made, and decides to leave the planet in the possession of the one being with the longevity, power and moral fiber to do well by it.
+Having seen the mettle of which Conrad is made, Myshtigo decides to leave the planet in the possession of the one being with the longevity, power and moral fiber to do well by it.
 Conrad finds himself the owner and caretaker of Earth.